pjtunstall/retro-raiders/README.md

 Works best on Chrome or Brave.
 Maximize the window to full-screen mode and make sure the toobar is hidden.
 Adjust zoom as needed.

+Note: We've hosted a scoreboard at Firebase, in the form of a Firestore Database, and a server, written in Go, as middleware to handle database operations, on Google App Engine, part of Google Cloud.
+You can find the code for this server in the `firestore` folder.
+On the other hand, the `server` folder contains Go program for playing offline, and your own local scoreboard in the form of a JSON file.

 ## 4. Play offline

 Open a terminal and, from the folder called `server`, execute `go run .` to launch the game server on port 8080 and the scoreboard server on port 10000.
-Enter `localhost:8080` in the address bar of Chrome, for example, maximize the window and enter full-screen mode (CMD+SHIFT+F).
+Enter `localhost:8080` in your browser's address bar, maximize the window and enter full-screen mode (CMD+SHIFT+F).
 Adjust zoom if needed.

 Alternatively, to make an executable file, uncomment the indicated lines in `main.go` (at the start of the `main` function) in the `server` folder, then build a Go executable according to your operating system, e.g.